magdalenabbl/Go-Fish/README.md

 - Randomized deck shuffling ensures varied gameplay.
 - Compares card ranks and tracks scores.
 - Declares the winner at the end of the game.
+- Every time the Player has to confirm something he types '*'.
 ## How It Works

 The game alternates between the Player's and Computer's turns: